Lindy Elkins-Tanton

-Lindy Elkins-Tanton is an American planetary scientist and professor whose research concerns terrestrial planetary evolution.
-She is the Principal Investigator of NASA's Psyche mission to explore the metallic asteroid 16 Psyche, Arizona State University Vice President of the Interplanetary Initiative, and co-founder of Beagle Learning, a tech company training and measuring collaborative problem-solving and critical thinking.
+Linda Tarbox Elkins-Tanton is an American planetary scientist and professor whose research concerns terrestrial planetary evolution.
+She is the Principal Investigator of NASA's Psyche mission to explore the metallic asteroid 16 Psyche, Director of the UC Berkeley Space Sciences Laboratory, and co-founder of Beagle Learning, a tech company training and measuring collaborative problem-solving and critical thinking.
+Much of her current work concerns supporting teams to excel both for their products and projects and for the individual team members; these ideas are laid out in her book on teams, Mission Ready: How to Build Teams that Perform under Pressure (Basic Venture, an imprint of Hachette, 2026).

 Career

-Dr. Elkins-Tanton earned her B.S. in geology, M.S. in geochemistry, and Ph.D. in geology, all from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
-She was a professor at MIT, a research scientist at Brown University, and a lecturer at St. Mary's College of Maryland, and worked in the business world for a number of years.
+Elkins-Tanton earned her B.S. in geology, M.S. in geochemistry, and Ph.D. in geology, all from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
+She was a professor at MIT, a research scientist at Brown University, and a lecturer at St. Mary's College of Maryland, and worked in the industry for a number of years.
 Within 10 years of completing her Ph.D. and serving as an associate professor in geology at MIT, she was recruited to the directorship position at the Carnegie Institution for Science's Department of Terrestrial Magnetism.
-She became the director of Arizona State University's School of Earth and Space Science on July 1, 2014.
+She became the director of Arizona State University's School of Earth and Space Science on July 1, 2014 and went on to be Vice President for ASU's Interplanetary Initiative before departing for UC Berkeley in 2025.
+At UC Berkeley she serves as Director of the Space Sciences Laboratory, which was founded in 1959 and has led or participated in over 100 space missions to learn about our solar system, galaxy, and universe.

 Elkins-Tanton leads NASA's Psyche mission to explore the metallic asteroid 16 Psyche.
-On January 4, 2017, NASA announced the mission had been selected to proceed to mission formulation; the mission launched successfully on October 13, 2023, and is operating as expected on its cruise to the asteroid.
+The mission launched successfully on October 13, 2023, and is operating as expected on its cruise to the asteroid.
 Elkins-Tanton is the second woman to win a competed NASA mission to a major Solar System body.

-Elkins-Tanton is also a co-founder of and the Higher Education Lead for Beagle Learning, which provides software tools and coaching that make exploration-based learning techniques accessible.
+Elkins-Tanton is also a co-founder of and the Higher Education Lead for Beagle Learning, which provides software tools and coaching that make passion projects, project teams, and exploration-based learning techniques accessible.

+Elkins-Tanton has led four field expeditions in Siberia for a broad study that demonstrated the chronology of extinction and eruption, quantified additions of sulphur and naturally-occurring halocarbons to the atmosphere, and provided the first ever direct evidence that extensive coal burning in Siberia is a cause of the Permo-Triassic Extinction.
+She is co-chair of the landmark NAS report A Science Strategy for the Human Exploration of Mars (2025), and has served on the Planetary Decadal Survey Mars panel, the Mars 2020 Rover Science Definition Team, and the Europa Clipper Standing Review Board.